yapakipe/bazzite-dx-yapakipe/README.md

 # Custom bazzite-dx image

-This repository is for building a custom bazzite-dx image.
+This repository is for building a custom bazzite-dx image for my own use.
+Feel free to use it, but it comes with zero guarantee!
+Also feel free to file bugs if you find an issue _speicific to this image_, but again, there's no guarantee I'll even look at it :-) This is just me tinkering, not me providing a great image for people to use...
+Ok, ça, c'est fait.

-It is based on the ublue-os image template found at [https://github.com/ublue-os/image-template](https://github.com/ublue-os/image-template).
+This is based on the ublue-os image template found at [https://github.com/ublue-os/image-template](https://github.com/ublue-os/image-template).
 The original readme for that repo at the time _this_ repo was created is [ORIGINAL-TEMPLATE-README.md](./ORIGINAL-TEMPLATE-README.md)

 # Purpose of this image

 This image is meant to be bazzite-dx plus:
 - gparted
+- ufw (and firewalld is disabled)

 That's it for now.